KyleEgland/py_pdf_splitter/README.md

-# py_pdf_splitter
+# Python PDF Manipulator

-Splitting an input PDF into an output PDF with Python 3.
+A GUI-based application for manipulating PDFs, written with Python 3.

 ## Synopsis